What is a Good KP Index to See the Northern Lights | KP Index Explained

 • Radio communications: High-frequency (HF) radio is disrupted by geomagnetic storms, impacting aviation and maritime industries.

-• Local magnetometers – instruments showing magnetic activity in your exact region.
+• Local magnetometers – showing magnetic activity in your exact region.

 • Live cloud cover maps – to see if skies are clear for visibility.